 Aubagne Christmas Market

-Further south, the Christmas market in Aubagne is one of the most famous in Provence.
-It is especially famous for its huge santons market, these small colourful handcrafted figurines, a real tradition in Provence, illustrate different scenes in the Christmas crib.
+Further south, Aubagne's Christmas market is one of the most famous in Provence.
+It is especially famous for its huge santons market.
+These small colourful handcrafted figurines, a real tradition in Provence, illustrate different scenes in the Christmas crib.

 Each year, before being exhibited, these santons are carefully selected by a jury of experts